ce-apac-project-idp/backstage-idp/README.md

 3. Generate a client secret for the application.

-4. Update the backstage secret:
+4. Place the Github Client ID and Github Client secret in the backstage secret:

 ```
 apiVersion: v1